When apasses through all of the stages of the law-making process in the and receives , it becomes a law and is called an Act.

 A Bill introduced by an individualwho is not an

 A motion for, introduced by an individual .
 The decides what motions to put on the agenda for business.

 Special rights granted to elected representatives.
 For example,s cannot be sued for libel if they say something in the Chamber that may damage the reputation of a person or company.

 Programme for Government (PfG)

-An outline of the’s priorities and plan of action, incorporating a .
-The must pass the Programme for Government.
+An outline of the’s priorities and plan of action, incorporating the .
+The must pass the Programme for Government and Budget.
 A vote on the Budget requires .

 How the Assembly conducts its business

 An electoral system (there are several types) where the number of seats won corresponds closely with the proportion of total votes cast for each party.
 For example, in a perfectly proportional system, a party that gains 30 percent of the votes in an election will win 30 percent of the seats.
 See.

 A petition requesting action by government on a particular issue, signed by numerous members of the public.
 The Petition is presented to the Assembly by an MLA.
 In practice the Member will make some brief introductory remarks about the content of the petition and the number of signatories before formally presenting it to the Speaker.
 The Speaker then arranges for the petition to be sent to the relevant Minister and copied to the Chairperson of the relevant statutory committee.
 The Minister will normally respond to Members or to the Speaker at some stage thereafter outlining what action is being taken on the issue.

 Services provided by government for the general public, for example hospitals, schools, road and water services